Firebrand tours to the Galaxy

 “Okay let’s make a few approaches then see if the Army Airfield wants a look at your toy?”

 So the shuttle headed off and radioed ahead with several windows of approach completed without dramas.
 Then they radioed Oakey and received permission to park using their RAAF call sign.
-The base was aware that there were civilian pilots in control and that it was a shakedown flight.
+The base was made aware that there were civilian pilots in control and that it was a shakedown flight.
 The pilots and techs all wanted a look as they had heard about the new toys, but that had always happened at the RAAF bases, they had been listening to the radio transmissions as the shuttle made its’ way around the area.

 As the shuttle drifted in and made a helicopter landing, it stood out with its bright red trim amongst the drab green and sand-camouflaged Army aircraft.
 Once on the ground, interested spectators surrounded the shuttle trying to get a close look at workings.
 Mike and Senior were soon answering questions and fending off joy flight requests.